naama-alon/S-ACORD/README.md

 - `manifold/` – Manifold and mesh processing routines.

 > The `main_run.py` script in `run_me` calls functions from these directories.
+> > **Note:** By default, `analysis.py` shows as a plot only the last differences.
+> If you want to visualize all changes, edit `analysis.py` at rows 81–82 and modify the corresponding settings.

 ---